How CO2 Monitors Can Decrease CO2 Levels in Poultry FarmingPosted on July 24, 2019

-The primary function of CO2 sensors in poultry farming concerns monitoring levels within coups and chicken housing.
+We can apply the use of CO2 monitors in poultry farming.
+For example, CO2 monitors can monitor levels within coups and chicken housing.

 As the birds respire, like all animals, they produce CO2.
 When chickens are kept in large numbers, this CO2 can build quite rapidly.

 Left unchecked, this could reach levels which are harmful to life.
 This can not only make living conditions extremely uncomfortable for the livestock as they struggle to breathe but also result in loss of life.

 This is obviously good for neither the animals nor the farmers.
 The RSPCA has its own set of firm guidelines for poultry farming.
 Following these guidelines can qualify farmers for RSPCA labelling and set them apart.

 Under these guidelines, CO2 concentrations within housing environments are not permitted to rise above 3,000 ppm, which is the level at which the gas poses a threat to the wellbeing of the birds.